 Some of my employees don’t speak English.
 Can they get the card?

-Yes, our online training is also available in Spanish, Korean and Chinese.
+Yes, our online training is also available in Spanish, and Korean.

 Do you offer special corporate rates?

 Yes.
 We offer group discounts for the online training course and private on-site classes.